Intervention2/Intervention2/README.md

 ### Hi there! 👋

-My name is Santiago Hayase.
+My name is Santiago Hayase and I'm a Full Stack Developer.

 <!--
 **Intervention2/Intervention2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.